pantheon-systems/documentation/source/_docs/getting-support.md

 ## Chat Support
-Start a chat with our Support Team to request assistance on issues within our [scope of support](#scope-of-support).
+Start a chat with our Support Team to ask questions or request assistance on issues within our [scope of support](#scope-of-support).
 This support feature is available to all users and sites across all plans, including Sandbox.

 1. From your Site or User Dashboard, click **Support**.
 2. Click **Launch Chat**, then click **New Conversation**.